Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 When the current commands are set to $i_d = i_q = 0$, the $v_d$ value should be zero if the estimated angle $\hat{\theta}_e$ is accurate.
 Step 2 describes how to determine the encoder offset by finding the condition where $v_d = 0$.

-1. Configure the AMDC for closed-loop speed and DQ current control and configure the operating environment to allow for quick edits to `enc_theta_m_offset` and for measuring the d-axis voltage commanded by the current regulator.
+1. Configure the AMDC for closed-loop speed and DQ current control, and configure the operating environment to allow for quick edits to `enc_theta_m_offset` and for measuring the d-axis voltage commanded by the current regulator.
 Consider [adding a custom command](/getting-started/tutorials/vsi/index.md#command-template-c-code) and using [logging](/getting-started/user-guide/logging/index.md) to accomplish this.
-2. Command the motor to rotate in steady speed under no load conditions.
-Use the estimated `enc_theta_m_offset` obtained in Step 1.
+2. Command the motor to rotate at a steady speed under no-load conditions.
+Use the estimated `enc_theta_m_offset` obtained in [Finding the offset](#finding-the-offset).
 3. Sweep `enc_theta_m_offset` over a small range around the initial estimate (e.g., ±5 counts).
-For each value, monitor the d-axis voltage and find the `enc_theta_m_offset` that makes the d-axis voltage closest to 0 V. Idnetify this by observing when the sign of the d-axis voltage changes.
+For each value, monitor the d-axis voltage and find the `enc_theta_m_offset` that makes the d-axis voltage closest to 0 V. Identify this by observing when the sign of the d-axis voltage changes.
 4. Repeat step 3 at multiple rotor speeds.
 At each speed, record the `enc_theta_m_offset` value that minimizes the d-axis voltage.
-5. Take the average of the colleceted `enc_theta_m_offset` values from part 4 to determine the final encoder offset value.
+5. Take the average of the collected `enc_theta_m_offset` values from step 4 to determine the final encoder offset value.
 6. Plot the d-axis voltage with the final offset against the different rotor speeds.
-The d-axis voltage should be close to zero for all speeds, if the offset is tuned correctly.
+The d-axis voltage should be close to zero for all speeds if the offset is tuned correctly.
-7. In-case there is an error in the offset value, a significant speed-dependent voltage will appear on the d-axis voltage.
+7. In case there is an error in the offset value, a significant speed-dependent voltage will appear on the d-axis voltage.
 In this case, the user may have to re-measure the encoder offset.

-An example of the results are shown in the plot below.
+An example of the results is shown in the plot below.
 After the calibration process, the updated encoder offset results in the d-axis voltage being closer to 0 across different speeds compared to the previous value.

 <div align="center">
   <img src="./resources/encoder-offset.svg" width="40%">